 Vaccinations are recommended for hepatitis A and hepatitis B for all travellers.
 Those who are spending lots of time outdoors and may be at risk of animal bites should consider a rabies vaccination, but in most cases this will not be necessary.
 Tap water should be avoided unless boiled, filtered or chemically disinfected.

-Visitors to Tuvalu can freely import 200 cigarettes or 225g of tobacco or cigars; 1 litre of wine or spirits; and 1 bottle of perfume.
-Although free of duty the following must be declared on entry: any binoculars, still cameras, rolls of unexposed film, portable radios, portable tape recorders, portable type writers and a reasonable quantity of sports equipment.
+Visitors to Tuvalu over the age of 18 can freely import 200 cigarettes or 225g of tobacco or cigars; 1 litre of wine or spirits; and 1 bottle of perfume.

 Become our Tuvalu Travel Expert